 The powerful analytical framework of optimal CSMA theory allows the derivation of distributed algorithms with probable performance guarantees.
 However, as discussed in Section II, a number of assumptions are required to prove optimality.
 Furthermore, later experimental works have shown that the impact of some of those assumptions can be high, significantly degrading the protocol performance in real scenarios.

 In this section, we design a distributed CSMA protocol for proportional fairness, that addresses the main sources of performance degradation in optimal CSMA to deliver high performance across a wide range of networking scenarios.
 In particular, we overcome the limitations to provide robust operation in the presence of three challenging conditions; channel asymmetries, heterogeneous traffic patterns and high contention.

-First, we introduce a generalized version of the model in [6], that accounts for channel asymmetries to capture the relation between flow throughput and transmission time.
-With the use of such a model, we show how to relax the assumption on fixed unitary link capacities from optimal CSMA models by splitting the derivation into two steps: (i) we derive a CSMA protocol that maximizes proportional-fair transmission time without any assumptions on the symmetry of channels; (ii) Using a problem-reduction technique, we show that the same protocol also maximizes proportional-fair throughput in the same scenarios.
+First, in Section III-B, we introduce a generalized version of the model in [5], that accounts for traffic asymmetries to capture the relation between flow throughput and transmission time.
+With the use of such a model, we show how to relax the assumption on fixed unitary link capacities from optimal CSMA models by splitting the derivation into two steps: (i) In Section III-C we derive a CSMA protocol that maximizes proportional-fair transmission time without any assumptions on the symmetry of channels; (ii) Using a problem-reduction technique, we show in Section III-D that the same protocol also maximizes proportional-fair throughput in the same scenarios.
 Furthermore, the protocol operates in a completely distributed way, and does not require explicit knowledge of channel error rates.

-Second, we address performance degradation due to heterogeneous traffic jointly with the optimization of transmission time.
-Solving this problem is hard in optimal CSMA, since the analytical expressions of subgradient steps used to maximize a given objective function only apply to MAC-layer queues under specific traffic arrival rates.
+Second, we address performance degradation due to heterogeneous traffic jointly with the optimization of transmission time in Section III-C. Solving this problem is hard in optimal CSMA, since the analytical expressions of subgradient steps used to maximize a given objective function only apply to MAC-layer queues under specific traffic arrival rates.
 In contrast, we show that the subgradient of network utility can also be captured by the use of a novel structure, termed the service meter, whose evolution over time is only affected by the service received by a flow.
 Thus, any backlogged flow can receive optimal adaptation with such a structure regardless of the traffic arrival rates from upper layers.

 Third, a simplifying assumption in optimal CSMA models is that CS always prevents any simultaneous transmissions at interfering links.
-While the impact of such an assumption may be limited in small networks, we show that it leads to high performance degradation with a large number of contending flows.
-Furthermore, we show that the goal itself of optimizing performance as captured by such a model is conflicting with the goal of robustness to interference, such that nominal performance can only be maximized by incurring high collisions, and vice versa, robustness to high contention can only be attained by reducing medium access attempts.
-Thus, we propose a design that adapts to deliver near-optimal performance when the network contention levels are low, yet reduces attempts to avoid interference in scenarios with high contention.
+While the impact of such an assumption may be limited in small networks, in Section III-E we show that it leads to high performance degradation with a large number of contending flows.
+Furthermore, we show that the goal itself of optimizing performance as captured by such a model is conflicting with the goal of robustness to interference, such that nominal performance can only be maximized by incurring in high collisions, and vice versa, robustness to high contention can only be attained by reducing medium access.
+Thus, we propose a mixed design, that adapts over time to deliver nearoptimal performance when the network contention levels are low, yet reduces access to avoid interference in scenarios with high contention.